2021 Indian farmers' Republic Day protest: 26 January 2021

 On 26 January, tens of thousands of the farmers protesting agricultural reforms drove a convoy of tractors into New Delhi.
 The farmers drove in long lines of tractors, riding horses or marching on foot.
 The parade started from Singhu Border, Tikri Border and Ghazipur in Delhi on the routes approved by the Police.
-The farmers were barred from entering the central part of the city where the official Republic Day parade was taking place.
+The farmers were barred from entering the central part of the city where the official Republic Day Parade was taking place.
 At the Singhu Border starting point, according to the police estimates, around 7000 tractors had gathered.
 Reuters reported citing farmers' unions that close to 200,000 tractors had participated.

 Later, the tractor rally turned into a violent protest as the protesting farmers drove through the barricades and clashed with the police.
 At around 8 am, a few hours early from the permitted time, farmers started to gather separately at Ghazipur, Singhu and Tikri borders.
 The tractor rally commenced from the Singhu border and was designated to follow a decided route.
 However, as the rally progressed, it deviated and marched towards other routes and the protesting farmers clashed with the police forces.
 The protestors instead of rallying on the pre-decided route, chose to march towards ITO metro station and the city center meanwhile breaking through the barricades.
 This prompted the Delhi Police to resort to use of tear gas and baton charging.
-The agitating protestors vandalised a DTC bus and police vehicles.
+The agitating protestors vandalised a Delhi Transport Corporation (DTC) bus and police vehicles.
 According to the police, the protestors used sticks, iron rods, pelted stones, while some Nihang protestors rode on horses fully equipped with deadly weapons like swords, kirpans and fursas and some protesters even used their tractors to run over the police.
 Some protesters driving their speeding tractors rammed barricades and attempted to mow down the policeman on duty.
 One person reportedly died after he lost control and his tractor overturned on him.
 Likewise, the postmortem also ascertained the cause of death as "shock and hemorrhage due to antemortem injuries".